coderolls/coderolls-blog/_posts/git/2019-12-20-basic-git-commads.md

 This command will check if there are any updates on the remote branch as compared to your local environment, if yes, then it will update your local environment with these changes.
 If no, then it will do nothing.

-The followig gif shows the `git pull` command
+The following GIF shows the `git pull` command

 ![GIF showing git pull command](/assets/images/2019-12-20-basic-git-commands/git-pull.gif)

 ## 8. `git push`

-`git push` updates the remote repository with any commits made locally to a brach
+`git push` updates the remote repository with any commits made locally to a branch

 ```
 $ git push origin <branch-name-you-have made commits on>